joel-studiocasavita/Penetration-Testing-Notes/security_tools.md

 ## starting environment

 # for python 3
-virtualenv <path to new environment> -b /path/to/python3/bin
+virtualenv -p /path/to/python3/bin <path to new environment>

 # for python 2
-virtualenv <path to new envivronment> -b /path/to/python2/bin
+virtualenv -p /path/to/python2/bin <path to new environment>

 source <path to new environment>/bin/activate